The Idolmaster Cinderella Girls: Starlight Stage: Development and release

 To assist with the creation of the game's stage performances, the development staff created a custom timeline editor for Unity named Cygames Unity Timeline Tool to adjust variables such as the idols' expressions, lip sync, and camera angles.
 This made the stage performances' creation process easier, and it allowed the staff to create performances at the pace of three to four songs a month.
 The game's dance sequences were first designed by choreographers and then performed by dancers for motion capture with hand movements animated by hand.
 The development team had wanted to include a different set of choreography for each idol during a stage performance, but the idea was abandoned because of the necessary amount of data and extra workload.
 Instead, all five members perform the same dance sequence with time offsets intentionally introduced to make them appear less mechanical.

-Starlight Stage was first revealed on June 28, 2015 at a public recording of Internet radio talk show Radio The Idolmaster Cinderella Girls Dereraji A. It was then released in Japan on September 3, 2015 for Android and on September 10, 2015 for iOS.
+Starlight Stage was first revealed on June 28, 2015, at a public recording of Internet radio talk show Radio The Idolmaster Cinderella Girls Dereraji A. It was then released in Japan on September 3, 2015, for Android and on September 10, 2015, for iOS.
 A Windows version was released on DMM Games on September 3, 2021.
 To promote the game's release, Bandai Namco produced and aired multiple television commercials featuring Masahiro Nakai of SMAP.

+The game held its last gacha event with new cards from September 3–30, 2025.
+The characters were Rin Shibuya (SS Rare), Uzuki Shimamura (SS Rare), and Mio Honda (SS Rare).
+The last song added to the game was "Everafter", on September 2, 2025.